Audience Event Onboarding

 for assistance.

-your browser and server events.
+for your browser and server events.
+For format and acceptance details, see the

 **UUID** (mt_uuid) is a required parameter and a string.
-Accepted values in
+Accepted values

-Connected TV device IDs.
+and Connected TV device IDs.
+For format, acceptance details, and usage notes,

 ### Generate Pixel ID